cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

 ### Model preparation

-Before inference, you should convert pth model to ONNX model, and then convert ONNX model to Engine file.
+Before using a model, you should first convert the pth model to an ONNX model, and then convert the ONNX model to an Engine file.
 When you change your GPU, the Engine file should be rebuilt.

    **pth model to ONNX model:**

-1. Go to `DeepCAD-RT/DeepCAD_RT_pytorch/` directory and activate `deepcadrt` conda environment [[Configuration tutorial for conda environment](#python-source-code)].
+1. Go to `DeepCAD-RT/DeepCAD_RT_pytorch/` directory and activate the `deepcadrt` environment [[Configuration tutorial for conda environment](#python-source-code)].

    ```
    $ conda activate deepcadrt
    $ cd DeepCAD-RT/DeepCAD_RT_pytorch/
    ```

 2. Run the `convert_pth_to_onnx.py`.
-Parameters in following command can be modified as required.
+Parameters in the following command can be modified as required.

    ```
    $ os.system('python convert_pth_to_onnx.py --patch_x 200 --patch_y 200 --patch_t 80 --denoise_model ModelForPytorch --GPU 0')